 - 11. That, under the Tenth Cause of Action, it be adjudged that Defendants' violations of the applicable Wage Order and above cited sections of the California Labor Code, and violated section 17200 et seq. of the California Business and Professions Code.
 Accordingly, Plaintiffs request that the Court order Defendants to pay restitution with interest to Plaintiffs and Class Members.
 Finally, Plaintiffs request that the Court award Plaintiffs' reasonable attorneys' fees and costs, pursuant to section 218.5 of the Labor Code and section 1021.5 of the California Code of Civil Procedure. - 12.
 That, with respect to the Eleventh Cause of Action this Court award Plaintiffs, the State of California, and other former and current Aggrieved Employees their civil penalties, attorney's fees, and costs of suit, all according to proof, pursuant to the cited sections of the Labor Code and the applicable Wage Orders as heretofore articulated. - 13.
-That, with respect to the Twelfth Cause of Action this Court enter award Plaintiffs and members of the Collective Action the damages, liquidated damages, attorney's fees, and costs of suit, all according to proof, pursuant to the Fair Labor Standards Act. - 14.
+That, with respect to the Twelftf Cause of Action this Court enter judgment in favor of Plaintiffs and Class Members against Defendants in an amount according to proof, interest thereon, costs and reasonable attorney's fees - 14.
 For such further relief as the Court may order, including attorney's fees, costs, and interest pursuant to Labor Code sections 218.5 and 218.6, and Code of Civil Procedure section 1021.5, in an amount according to proof.

-DATED: July 10, 2023 HARRIS & RUBLE
+DATED: October 31, 2022 HARRIS & RUBLE

+Alan Harris

-Alan Harris Attorney for Plaintiffs
+Attorney for Plaintiffs